POSE-Lab/i6DL-Edge/vis/README.md

 - res: Resolution of input/output image
     (default: '640,480')
     (a comma separated list)
-- srv_res_path: Service result path, usually found in the folder /root/sanbox/results/XXXXX/image_raw (default: '')
+- srv_res_path: Service results path, usually the folder /root/sanbox/results/XXXXX/image_raw
+    (default: '')
 - [no]vis_inliers_2D: Visualize the inliers in 2D
     (default: 'true')
 - [no]vis_inliers_3D: Visualize the inliers in 3D
     (default: 'false')

 Minimum required are srv_res_path, md_store_path.
 For visualization, please rename the object models as such, e.g. obj_000001.ply should be renamed to 1.ply.

 ## Visualizing the inliers